 Finally, I believe students need to satisfy what has been described as "psychoacademic" needs

 : (1) the need for autonomy, (2) the need for self-esteem, (3) the need for competence, (4) the need for belonging, and (5) the need for fun and enjoyment.

 The following articles have had a very positive effect on my present thinking about 1.
 Teacher Development, 2.
 The Attributes of Expert Teachers vs. Novice and Experienced Teachers, 3.
 The Art and Artistry of Language Teaching, 4.
-Effective Teaching in Adult Education, and for 5.
+Effective Teaching in Adult Education, 5.
 The Necessity for a Teacher to Subordinate Teaching to Learning